oracle/graal/tools/docs/Thermometer-Manual.md

 high-priority timer thread samples this flag.

 The indicator is set to `🥶` for a temperature `< 0.5`, `🤔` for `< 0.9`, and
 `😊` otherwise.
-If there was a deoptimization in the period, it is set to `🤮`.
+If there was a deoptimization in the period, it is instead set to `🤮`.
+If there was a compilation error in the period, it is instead set to `😡`.

 The indicator isn't set higher than `🤔` if new code was loaded in the period.